 Skip to main content

-How do I reconfigure an existing instance using configuration merge?
+Reconfigure an existing instance using configuration merge

-How do I reconfigure an existing instance using configuration merge?
+Reconfigure an existing instance using configuration merge

 By automating application of the same merge file to multiple running instances, you can simultaneously reconfigure all of those instances in the same way, applying the same set of configuration changes across your application or cluster.
 You can avoid updating settings that may have been customized on a per-instance basis and should not be modified simply by omitting these from the merge file, while including only those you know it is safe and desirable to change.
 A single automated program can of course apply different merge files to different groups of instances (such as different mirror member or cluster nodes types) as described in the previous section.